swcarpentry/DEPRECATED-bc/intermediate/python/04-multiprocessing.md

 programming where each process has its own memory space).
 In this case, there are two special things we must do.

-Firstly, we must force NumPy's random number generator to re-initialize for each call of the parallel function, this is accomplished by:
+First, we must force NumPy's random number generator to re-initialize for each call of the parallel function, this is accomplished by: